dhiway/dhiway.github.io/privacy_seqr.md

+# Summary

+Our Privacy Policy is provided below in entirety.
+This summary provides an insight into our privacy practices.
+We intend to continue to communicate and provide meaningful notices when we make changes to our privacy practices.

+Nothing in this policy contradicts the following statements:

+## Collection of data

+  * We do not collect any of your personal information, other than information you voluntarily provide.
+  * We do not sell your personal information to advertisers or other third parties.
+  * We share your personal information only when legally required, or when reasonably necessary to prevent harm in an emergency situation.
+  * We do not have access to your contact list unless you allow us access
+  * We retain your personal information, excluding information you make public, for not more than 30 days after you request deletion.

+  ## Privacy controls

+  * We do not share your activity and/or usage history for the app
+  * We do not share your location data - either in coarse or precise form
+  * We do not track your activities on the device when using other apps or sites
+  * We do not listen/record using the device microphone

 # PRIVACY POLICY

 The mobile application, **'SEQR'** (**"Application"**) is owned and operated by Dhiway Networks Private Limited, a company incorporated in India under the Companies Act, 2013, having its registered office at 1st floor, Wing A, GoodWorks Infinity Park, 21, 2nd main road, Phase-1, Electronic City, Bangalore - 501100 (**"Company"**).